Envira Gallery Blog

 Alamy Contributor - photo selling website

-Alamy is a British photography site that’s another great website to sell photos on.
-It offers fast and easy signup, an iPhone app (Stockimo) to capture and upload photos on the go, and competitive earnings – over $1 million paid to contributors every month.
+Alamy is a British photography site and another great website to sell photos.
+It offers fast, easy signup and competitive earnings—more than $1 million is paid monthly to contributors.
+It also provides an iPhone app (Stockimo) to capture and upload photos on the go.

-• Doesn’t require exclusive selling rights to your images, so you can sell on other platforms at the same time.
+• Doesn’t require exclusive selling rights to your images

-Although this photo-selling site may not have as many buyers as Shutterstock or Adobe Stock, it’s still a great contender for extra revenue.
+Although this photo-selling site has fewer buyers than Shutterstock or Adobe Stock, Alamy is still good for earning extra revenue.
 It’s also an excellent choice for students due to its 100% commission rate for 2 years.

 Get started with Alamy today!